goodoomoodoo/arm-webapp/README.md

 I put stars around the src directory, which we would mainly focus on.

 In short,
-    components contains the React components
+⋅⋅⋅components contains the React components
-    styles contains the css file to the corresponding React components redux contains the redux store
+⋅⋅⋅styles contains the css file to the corresponding React components ⋅⋅⋅redux contains the redux store
-    js constains the logics
+⋅⋅⋅js constains the logics

 In detail:

 components dir
-    -Rblock is the register block
+    * Rblock is the register block
-    -Rcontainer contains the Rblocks
+    * Rcontainer contains the Rblocks
-    -DevContainer contains the development interface js dir
+    * DevContainer contains the development interface js dir
-    -:construction: Still working on the documentation... may never be out...
+    * :construction: Still working on the documentation... may never be out...

 ## Built With